-"You knew you'd crossed the line, you've regretted it ever since, and you're stuck with this story," prosecutor Mr. Duncan Penny said.
+Prosecutor Mr Duncan Penny said: "You knew you'd crossed the line, you've regretted it ever since, and you're stuck with this story," which the Chelsea man denied.

 The case continues.